Your organic traffic dropped. We find out why and tell you what to fix first.

 Recovery priority matrix

-Fixes ranked by urgency, impact, confidence, and effort.
+Fixes ranked by urgency, impact, confidence, and effort so your team knows what to do first.

 Plan